Brandon Herrera: 2026

-Criticism
+Commentary and criticism

-Herrera's content often contains self-described dark and politically incorrect humor.
-He co-hosts a podcast described by the Houston Chronicle as displaying "offensive commentary or repeats racist stereotypes", such as an episode where he joked he was essentially a military veteran because he "often [thought] about putting a gun in [his] mouth".
+Herrera's content contains what he has described as "dark humor".
+He co-hosts the podcast Unsubscribe (with three military veterans) that was described by the Houston Chronicle as displaying "offensive commentary or repeats racist stereotypes", such as an episode where he joked he was essentially a military veteran because he "often [thought] about putting a gun in [his] mouth".
 Tony Gonzales criticized Herrera, saying that there was a "special place in hell for scum and villainy who mock veteran suicide".